-Buying an office, retail shop, factory or warehouse isn’t as straight forward as buying a residential investment property but we know some banks that can lend to a SMSF to buy commercial real estate.
+Buying an office, retail shop, factory or warehouse isn’t as straight forward as buying a residential investment property, but we know some banks that can lend to an SMSF to buy commercial real estate.

 How much can I borrow?

-- Borrow up to 70% of the value of a commercial property (even on an SMSF bad credit loan).
+- Borrow up to 75% of the value of a commercial property (even with bad credit).

 - Borrow up to 80% of the value of a residential property.